Loona: 2020–2021: [#], [12:00], [&], Japanese debut, and Chuu's injunction

-On January 7, 2020, Blockberry Creative announced that HaSeul would not participate in the promotion for Loona's next album because of mental health concerns.
+On January 7, 2020, BlockBerry Creative announced that HaSeul would not participate in the promotion for Loona's next album because of mental health concerns.
 She was said to be diagnosed with "intermittent anxiety symptoms" and would be taking time to focus on her health.
 On February 5, 2020, Loona released their second EP titled [#] (read as hash), along with the title track "So What".
 Although HaSeul did not appear in the title track, her vocals are featured on three other songs on the album, including "365".
 Once peaked at number 1 on the daily Gaon Retail Album Chart, the EP then debuted at number 2 on the weekly Gaon Album Chart.
 On March 12, 2020, Loona won their first music show trophy with "So What" on Mnet's M Countdown.

-On October 19, 2020, Loona released their third EP titled [12:00] (read as midnight), accompanied by its first single "Why Not?".
+On October 19, 2020, Loona released their third EP titled [12:00] (read as midnight), accompanied by their first single "Why Not?".
 HaSeul was again not involved in the album, out of her own decision to focus on the recovery of her health.
 The EP then became their first album to enter the Billboard 200, debuting at number 112.
 On November 18, Loona released the music video for "Star", another song on [12:00].
-Peaking at number 40, "Star" is Loona's first entry on the Billboard Mainstream Top 40, making them the second K-pop girl group to enter the chart.
+Peaking at number 40, "Star" was Loona's first entry on the Billboard Mainstream Top 40, making them the second K-pop girl group to enter the chart.

 On June 1, 2021, Loona announced that they would be having a comeback on June 28, with their fourth EP, [&] (read as and).
 The following day, on June 2, a teaser was posted to Loona's official social media accounts showing twelve sets of eyes, confirming the return of member HaSeul who had been on hiatus since early 2020.
 On June 12, group members YeoJin, Kim Lip, Choerry, and Go Won released the song "Yum-Yum" as a collaboration with Cocomong.
 On September 8, they released another collaboration song named "Yummy-Yummy".
-On June 27, 2021, Loona announced at the end of their special clip that they are making their Japanese debut on September 15 under Universal Music Japan sublabel EMI Records.
-On August 27, it was announced that Loona will release the double A-side single, "Hula Hoop / Star Seed" on September 15, with a physical CD release on October 20.

-In December, Chuu filed an injunction to suspend her exclusive contract with Blockberry Creative.
+On June 27, 2021, Loona announced at the end of their special clip that they were making their Japanese debut on September 15 under Universal Music Japan sublabel EMI Records.
+On August 27, it was announced that Loona would release the double A-side single "Hula Hoop / Star Seed" on September 15, with a physical CD release on October 20.
+In December, Chuu filed an injunction to suspend her exclusive contract with BlockBerry Creative.